THE TRUE CHURCH ERAS

-Beliefs held generally among these people were: the Ten Commandments including the Saturday Sabbath from Friday sunset until Saturday sunset, adult baptism, rejection of infant baptism, baptism by immersion, laying on of hands, anointing of the sick, foot washing, Millennialism, prophecy interpreted according to the school of thought called historicism, which uses the day for a year method, belief that Sunday worship is the "mark of the Beast", clean and unclean meats, the "little horn" is the Roman Church, and the belief that Anglicanism was tainted with the false doctrines of "Popery".
-Some brethren even kept Passover and Unleavened Bread.
+Beliefs held generally among these people were: the Ten Commandments, including the Saturday Sabbath from Friday sunset until Saturday sunset, adult baptism, rejection of infant baptism, baptism by immersion, laying on of hands, anointing of the sick, foot washing, Millennialism, prophecy interpreted according to the school of thought called Historicism, which uses the "day for a year method", belief that Sunday worship is the "mark of the Beast", clean and unclean meats, the "little horn" is the Roman Church, and the belief that Anglicanism was tainted with the false doctrines of "Popery".
+Some brethren even kept Passover and the Days of Unleavened Bread.

 Tillam and Pooley espoused more radical beliefs over time, even advocating circumcision, incurring the rebuke of other Sabbatarian ministers.

 A few notable events of the 1600's in Britain, listed by Ball:

 1) In the town of Exeter in the year 1600, a group of Christians attempted to keep Passover, but were prevented from doing so by authorities.
 In those times public meetings needed government approval and were strictly regulated.
 "Non-conformity" to the State religion was a punishable offence.